Theocharis Tsingaras

-Charis Tsingaras (Χάρης Τσιγγάρας; born 20 August 2000) is a Greek professional footballer who plays as a central midfielder for Super League club Atromitos and the Greece national team.
+Theocharis Tsingaras (Θεοχάρης Τσιγγάρας; born 20 August 2000) is a Greek professional footballer who plays as a midfielder for Super League club Atromitos and the Greece national team.

 Club career

 Early career

 As a child, Tsingaras thought of the journey as a normal everyday part of his life.
 "It was tedious and I did not always find the time I wanted to study, but I stole some hours to read on the bus from home to school", he recalled.
 The busy and stressful training program never stopped him from being consistent at school.
 Always a good student, he also enrolled in the School of Management, Economics and Communication.
 Since joining PAOK in 2010, Tsingaras, born on 20 August 2000, opted to make the PAOK Academy house his home after years of clocking up the kilometers with his road trips.

-Tsiggaras was and is a disciplined and persistent character.
-A smart and extremely capable defensive midfielder, he is able to help his team in both defence and attack.
-A humble and hard worker in training as well as on the pitch, he quickly found his way to his dream.
-One of the influential figures in the Under-15 title-winning side of the 2014–15 season, and a champion in the 2015–16 season with the Under-17s, he also won the title with the Under-19s in three consecutive seasons (2017–18, 2018–19, 2019–20).
-He was also a key player during the UEFA Youth League campaigns, and of course has represented Greece at every youth level.
+Tsiggaras is a defensive midfielder who contributes to his team in both defence and attack.
+He was part of the Under-15 title-winning side in the 2014–15 season, won the championship with the Under-17s in the 2015–16 season, and won the title with the Under-19s in three consecutive seasons (2017–18, 2018–19, 2019–20).
+He also featured in UEFA Youth League campaigns and has represented Greece at various youth levels.